cstuart1609/Space-Missions-EDA/README.md

     For exclusively this part of the project, I utilised generative AI to streamline a specific part of the data preparation process—creating a table of existing company names and classifying them as public or private sector.
 By automating this step, I was able to focus more on the deeper analysis and insights, ensuring a more efficient workflow.
 AI tools were used responsibly and did not influence the core data analysis, but instead acted as a means to enhance productivity and accuracy during the initial data collection phase.
 To ensure the resultant table returned the exact index of companies as the initial data set, I used an EXACT function which confirmed consistency across the two datasets.
 I saved this table as space_agencies.csv.

-## Exploratory Data Analysis with SQL
+## Exploratory Data Analysis and Database Creation with SQL

 To get a better understanding of my data, as well as an insight into the scale of launches per year, I performed a quick query to find average missions a year.